Arnold-n/P1P2MQTT/README.md

 There is always a risk when you write to the bus based on reverse engineering and assumptions that unexpected things happen or break.
 Reading without writing should be safe though.
 My system has been running continuously in controller mode (writing and reading) for 3 years now.
 Still, use is entirely at your own risk.

 It is advised to connect/disconnect devices to the P1/P2 bus only if the power of all connected devices is switched off.
 Some Daikin manuals warn that device settings should not be changed too often, because of wear in the solid state memory in their devices - one of their manuals states a maximum of 7000 setting changes per year - without indicating the expected life time of their product.
 Don't change settings too often.

+**Rotex, Hoval, and other Home Bus Systems**

+In some countries, Daikin systems are known under the Rotex or Hoval brand name.
+However, not all Rotex systems use the P1/P2 bus.

+This project may also be useful for other Japanese Home Bus System based standards: Echonet, DIII-NET (F1/F2) bus, Mitsubishi M-Net bus, Toshiba TCC-Link, Hitachi H-link, Panasonic/Sanyo SIII-Net, Haier, York, and others.

 **Programs in this repo**